marialwatton/DataPortfolio/README.md

 ## 🛠 Skills

-I am continuously working to improve my sklls to furthermyself in the Data Science world.
+I am continuously working to improve my sklls to further myself in the Data Science world.
 Please see below my current selection of skills I have to offer from my current data journey:

 - **Languages** SQL, Python (Beginner Level)
 - **Visualisation** Power BI